 Being your class Valedictorian is a great honor and achievement.
-Giving a speech that lives up to your achievement is a challenge.
-Important things to remember about giving a graduation speech are that
+Giving a speech that lives up to your prior success is a challenge.
+Important things to remember about giving a valedictory graduation speech are that:

 Principal Stevens, Trustees, Faculty members, family, friends and fellow graduates, today is a day to be thankful and to be inspired.

 Body of the valedictorian speech